Piotr1215/cloudrumble/docs/README.md

 Ports mapping always goes from HOST to CONTAINER, so `-p 8080:80` would be mapping of port 8080 on host to port 80 on container.

+> [!TIP]
-?> Hint: Prefer using "-p" option with static port when running containers in production.
+> Hint: Prefer using "-p" option with static port when running containers in production.

 ### How to copy files